Medical Providers Prohibited From Reporting to Credit Agencies

 While the initial intent of the legislation is to protect injured workers and their credit ratings, it remains to be seen whether fewer medical providers will offer medical care without employer or insurance company approval.
-The law has the potential to shift the cost to other revenue sources including private health care systems and governmental programs funded by taxpayers at-large,
+The law has the potential to shift the cost to other revenue sources, including private healthcare systems and government programs funded by taxpayers at-large.

 IV.
 Free Choice of Physician

-In order to encourage greater medical participation, this legislation may ultimately encourage further legislation that will allow the injured worker the right to choose their own physician to provide medical care.
-For work-related accidents and injuries,
+To encourage greater medical participation, this legislation may ultimately encourage further legislation allowing injured workers the right to choose their physician to provide medical care for work-related accidents and injuries.

-Jon L. Gelman of Wayne NJ is the author of NJ Workers’ Compensation Law (West-Thomson-Reuters) and co-author of the national treatise, Modern Workers’ Compensation Law (West-Thomson-Reuters).
-For over 4 decades the Law Offices of Jon L Gelman 1.973.696.7900 firstname.lastname@example.org has been representing injured workers and their families who have suffered occupational accidents and illnesses.
+Jon L. Gelman of Wayne, NJ, is the author of NJ Workers’ Compensation Law (West-Thomson-Reuters) and co-author of the national treatise, Modern Workers’ Compensation Law (West-Thomson-Reuters).
+For over five decades, the Law Offices of Jon L Gelman 1.973.696.7900 firstname.lastname@example.org have represented injured workers and their families who have suffered occupational accidents and illnesses.

 © 2023 Jon L Gelman.
 All rights reserved.